 So here’s how I did it.

-How to Learn Cyrillic Alphabet
+How to Learn the Cyrillic Alphabet For Free

 Think of this alphabet like a code.
-Many of the words are actually spelled the same in English (obviously, not all of them but many), like “Pectopah” which you will learn in a moment.
+Many of the words are actually spelled the same in English (obviously, not all of them but many), like “Pectopah,” which you will learn in a moment.

 Step 3 – Memorize the vowels like you would in English.
-Instead of A-E-I-O-U, for what we know of those vowel sounds we now have A-E-(backwardsN)-O-Y. A-E-(backwardsN)-O-Y, repeat that.
-You know where the I and the U come in to A-E-I-O-U, so if you remember A-E-(backwardsN)-O-Y, you can begin to recognize the vowels in Cyrillic.
+Instead of A-E-I-O-U, from what we know of those vowel sounds, we now have A-E-(backward N)-O-Y. A-E-(backward N)-O-Y, repeat that.
+You know where the I and the U come into A-E-I-O-U, so if you remember A-E-(backward N)-O-Y, you can begin to recognize the vowels in Cyrillic.

 Step 5 – Memorize the rest.
-I know, easier said than done.
+I know, it’s easier said than done.
 This is the hardest part because it demands the most work from your brain.
-The best thing you can do is just review and test yourself and review and test yourself.
-There are signs everywhere once you are on the ground, so testing isn’t hard.
-If you haven’t begun your travels yet, look up anything in Cyrillic online and test yourself.
-If you get stuck, use your cheat sheet.
+The best thing you can do is review and test yourself.

 The first thing I successfully read in Cyrillic was on a container in a cafe that said “йогурт.”
 I had no idea what it was until I started decoding the letters, and then the word “Yogurt” appeared, spelled exactly like that.